The Bell Jar

 Chapter 11: Suppose you try and tell me what you think is wrong

 Esther hasn't slept now for seven nights and hasn't washed her hair for three weeks.
 She hadn't changed out of the loaner clothes from New York, the green skirt and white blouse.
 On Dr. Gordon, Esther writes, "I hated him the minute I walked through the door" (BJ 11).
-She found Dr. Gordon to be severely deficient in helpful words and gestures.
-He did not say much and is drawn as a sort of arrogant pig.
-Esther hides things from Dr. Gordon too, like a letter she had written to Doreen that she had torn to pieces.
-She didn't trust him to immediately you must expect the worst; Esther will get no better.
+She found Dr. Gordon to be severely deficient in helpful words and actions.
+He sat behind his desk and barely spoke to her.
+He was young and handsome, but had a photo of his beautiful, perfect-looking wife and children.
+He recommends that she be given shock treatment.
+Esther is not happy about this at all.

 Esther's mother has just driven away (to watch the coronation of Queen Elizabeth II...a rather ironic day & event as it was Queen Elizabeth II who appointed Ted Hughes as Poet Laureate of England thirty-two years later!).
 She breaks in a box, takes the sleeping pills, makes a glass of water and goes into the basement, having left a note on a blue envelope reading, "I am going for a long walk" (BJ 13).
 (The real note tells also that she'd return, 'tomorrow.')